 The ADAAA clarifies that, except for ordinary prescription glasses and contact lenses, the corrective measures an employee uses may not be considered in determining whether the employee has a disability.

 The ADA protects not only those who have a disability, but also those who have a history of disability and those whose employers perceive them as having a disability.
-This last category was intended to protect employees from discrimination based on stereotypes or negative assumptions about their disability (for example, that everyone with a mental illness is dangerous, or that someone with a limp won't be able to do a job that requires walking).
+This last category was intended to protect employees from discrimination based on stereotypes or negative assumptions about their disabilities (for example, that everyone with a mental illness is dangerous, or that someone with a limp won't be able to do a job that requires walking).

 In the past, courts have applied different standards to employees seeking to prove these claims.
 The ADAAA clarifies that an employee needs to show only that the employer regarded him or her as having a physical or mental impairment, not that the employer further believed that impairment substantially limited a major life activity.
 The law also clarifies that an employee who is making only a "regarded as" claim is not entitled to a reasonable accommodation.